biggest-mac/2024-projects/february/idea-dump.md

 Tattoo project of "ex nihilo"; play with fonts, languages, etc.
 Coding project about astrology for aliens, a.k.a. expanding the astrology matrix to hypothetically read the charts of beings born on other planets/systems
 Coding project of typography and weird cool fonts inspired by cosmic stuff; (bad explaination but i know what i mean)
-Tattoo project of stylized feathers?
+Tattoo project of stylized feathers, stars, black holes, records/cd's,